maplant/al-jabr/README.md

 ```

 Swizzling is supported on vectors of length less than 4.
 Attempting to access
-elements past the length of the vector is a compile error.
+elements past the length of the vector is a runtime error (previously and
+occasionally now a compilation error).

 ```rust
 let a = vector!(0.0f32, 1.0, 2.0);